-40IPIA defines an improper payment as any payment that should not have been made or that was made in an incorrect amount (including overpayments and underpayments) under statutory, contractual, administrative, or other legally applicable requirements.
-It includes any payment to an ineligible recipient, any payment for an ineligible service, any duplicate payment, payments for services not received, and any payment that does not account for credit for applicable discounts.
+44Improper payments are defined as any payment that should not have been made or that was made in an incorrect amount (including overpayments and underpayments) under statutory, contractual, administrative, or other legally applicable requirements.
+It includes any payment to an ineligible recipient, any payment for an ineligible good or service, any duplicate payment, any payment for good or service not received (except for such payments where authorized by law), and any payment that does not account for credit for applicable discounts.

-41In their fiscal year 2010 Performance and Accountability Reports (PAR) and Annual Financial Reports (AFR), select federal entities updated their fiscal year 2009 improper payment estimates to reflect changes since issuance of their fiscal year 2009 PARs and AFRs.
-These updates increased the governmentwide improper payment estimate for fiscal year 2009 from \$98.7 billion to \$109.2 billion.
+45In their fiscal year 2011 Performance and Accountability Reports (PAR) and Annual Financial Reports (AFR), 4 federal entities updated their fiscal year 2010 improper payment estimates to reflect changes since issuance of their fiscal year 2010 PARs and AFRs.
+These updates decreased the governmentwide improper payment estimate for fiscal year 2010 from \$125.4 billion to \$120.6 billion.